-Why are our fees higher than other GPs?

-Answer: Actually, our total fees are much lower, if one includes all the subsidies [Capitation, Performance funding, Services to Improve Access funding, Zero Fees for <6 funding (and <13 after 1st July 2015 and <14 after 1 Dec 2018), Care Plus, Palliative care, Health Promotion funding etc] given to PHOs, it is just that you are excluded from the government's additional funding for Primary Care because they insist on me joining a PHO.
-I therefore have to charge the total fee (less pre-existing GMS or ACC subsidies).
-Even with the increase, our fees are lower than many GPs' fees in South Auckland and they also receive patients capitation funding!

 There are a number of options for those that find their unsubsidised fees too high:

 - Community Cervices Card (CSC) - There remains the option of obtaining a CSC if your income is low and/or you have dependants.
-To qualify, you need to be on a benefit or have an income under $22,366 (single) or $72,302 (family of 6).
+To qualify, you need to be on a benefit or have an income under $27,637 (single, alone) or $84,265 (family of 6).
 Find out more about your Eligibility on line, or see a copy of the WINZ community-services-card brochure, [or ring 0800 999 999].

-**Captured 25 March 2017**
+**Captured 20 March 2019**

 Why are our fees higher than other GPs?